 As Chris Philo (2004) pointed out, commodity exchange and social labor, while normally taken as activities played out on a broader (public) canvas, are within the Habermasian matrix, regarded as essentially the concerns of the private individuals who effect and experience them; in which case, these dimensions of civil society are tracked to the (inter-)personal relations, events and practices where they are ultimately 'real'.
 At this level, they parallel the more obviously private concerns of the family's 'internal space', to do with affairs of the heart and hearth, all being taken as essentially private matters, individualized and contained.
 Philo (2004 p.6) then argues that the impression is of private individuals starting to bring their concerns, about commodity exchange, social labour, heart and hearth, into the public debates, or rather into debates held collectively between such individuals in a range of 'sites' away from the family home.
 In the process, public opinion about such concerns is formed, abstracting away from specific instances to more generalised claims with wider relevance, and so the private is transformed into the public (as concerns are shared, pontificated over, solutions proposed, recommendations made).
 Thus a public sphere is constituted that, through being vocalised, circulated and in short 'publicised' (another key Habermasian concept), gains the potential to influence 'the sphere of public authority' (the state, together with its 'police' function)" (ibid).
+In effect this means that cultural reproduction as depicted in Hausa video films reenact the conjugal spaces of the family-as distinct from even the private-public (or quasi-public) space of the tsakar gida and provides a commodity exchange-film and its messages-that became a public concern-away from the conjugal space to State authority (in the example of Hausa video film, emphasized by the introduction of Shari'a and censorship laws on video films).

-Yet, in Haberman's schema, the point is that these private concerns do translate into the (emerging) public sphere, as the just-mentioned (inter) personal relations and the like become, in effect, the subject-matter, or at the least the prompts, for public debate, whether in a more cultural-literary or more political (politicised) vein.
+Yet, in Haberman's schema, the point is that these private concerns do translate into the (emerging) public sphere, as the just-mentioned (inter-)personal relations and the like become, in effect, the subject-matter, or at the least the prompts, for public debate, whether in a more cultural-literary or more political (politicised) vein.